Some people have the misguided interpretation of the ‘bow’.

-Our uniform is a custom camouflaged combat top and black pants with Tabi shoes.
+Our uniform is a custom camouflaged combat top and black pants.
 It is encouraged that students purchase a club GI within 3 Months of joining as GI’s are stronger and more durable for techniques.
 This is to be worn at all times.
 Wearing Gi is compulsory after 3 Months.

 If you have lost or forgotten your current graded belt and/or are not wearing your correct Gi, you are then considered a ‘beginner’ and must wear a white belt and take your place accordingly on the floor.